basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 modifying, and deleting objects, changing bucket properties, and running MapReduce jobs.

-**Note**: Currently, Riak security commands can be run only through the command line using the `riak-admin security` command.
-In future versions of Riak, administrators may have the option of issuing those commands through the Protocol Buffers and HTTP interfaces.

 ## Terminology

 * **Authentication** is the process of identifying a user.

 * **Authorization** is verifying whether a user has access to perform the requested operation.

 * **Groups** can have permissions assigned to them, but cannot be authenticated.

 * **Users** can be authenticated and authorized; permissions (authorization) may be granted directly or via group membership.

 * **Sources** are used to define authentication mechanisms.
 A user cannot be authenticated to Riak until a source is defined.

 ## Security Checklist